 - Wideband and Broadband Internet is available via Time Warner Cable.
 DSL is also available from Fairpoint.

-- 4G cell phone service is available through Verizon and US Cellular as of Dec 2012.
+- 4G cell phone service is available through Verizon, US Cellular, AT&T, and T-Mobile.

 - Lots of free WiFi.